abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 > /home/is22mtech14002/vtr_work/quickstart/vpr_tseng/up_counter_post_synthesis.sdf
 > /home/is22mtech14002/vtr_work/quickstart/vpr_tseng/up_counter_post_synthesis.v

-- **NOTE** This `privitive.v` file is specific for particular FPGA board and it is available in FPGA fabric (sometimes it have constrains which we neet to fix, like clock written as clk which should match with our up_counter_post_synthesis.v file)
+- **NOTE** This `privitive.v` file is specific for particular FPGA board and it is available in FPGA fabric (sometimes it have constrains which I neet to fix, like clock written as clk which should match with our up_counter_post_synthesis.v file)

 ### Post-Implementation Simulation in Vivado of the Design
 - Now create a project in VIVADO and add `primitives.v` and `up_counter_post_synthesis.v` as design sources  and `upcounter_testbench.v` as simulation sources and run the simulation.
 - **NOTE** In the generated `up_counter_post_synthesis.v` file have values assigned to cout and sumout as dontcares **`cout(1'bX)`** and **sumout(1'bX)** which shows an error in vivado simulator so it need to not assign any values as **`cout()`** and **sumout()**
 #### Vivado error of generated `up_counter_post_synthesis.v`
 ![image (2)](https://user-images.githubusercontent.com/120498080/208493016-a17c34db-0aef-457e-97f1-59d9c65bedcb.png)
-- **NOTE** But due to some errors it was giving don't cares in the output if we where using generated `up_counter_post_synthesis.v` and provided `upcounter_testbench.v` and `primitives.v`in git repo.
+- **NOTE** But due to some errors it was giving don't cares in the output if I where using generated `up_counter_post_synthesis.v` and provided `upcounter_testbench.v` and `primitives.v`in git repo.
 #### Comparison report of generated `up_counter_post_synthesis.v` and provided `up_counter_post_synthesis.v`
 ![Screenshot (2160)](https://user-images.githubusercontent.com/120498080/208436679-41fded33-2069-4c97-b24e-e9f8251c50fb.png)
 - But this missmatch can't be the reason of getting don't cares in the output.
 - According to me there must be some dissconnection in the nodes of the generated verilog codes in generated `up_counter_post_synthesis.v`
 #### Behavioural Simulation of the generated `up_counter_post_synthesis.v`
 ![Screenshot (2161)](https://user-images.githubusercontent.com/120498080/208437905-24ecd678-6165-471e-be24-4176a42de94d.png)
-- So we used the provided `up_counter_post_synthesis.v` file and proceed furter.
+- So I used the provided `up_counter_post_synthesis.v` file and proceed furter.
 #### Behavioural Simulation of the provided `up_counter_post_synthesis.v`
 ![Screenshot (2162)](https://user-images.githubusercontent.com/120498080/208438709-58782213-34a0-41ea-b25b-f5e37b6bc3ae.png)
 - **NOTE** It does not matter what FPGA we choose inintially in VIVADO tool because we are not going to run an FPGA simulation, the up_counter_post_synthesis.v file is specifific to a open FPGA Architecture and to Xilinx particular architecture, but we are going to use this Xilinx tools only particularly for simulation purpose and for synthesis and simulation and so on.